ucu-computer-science/UCU_Linux_Club/docs/content/archive/2020_2/README.md

 and why we've decided to make this course public.

 You can join us live - we have lectures each **Wednesday 16:30 Kyiv time**, or watch our previous recorded lectures and read through lecture notes.
-Learning as a part of community is key, which is why we recommend you join our [Telegram group](https://t.me/joinchat/Rj8nFcuO9FWV6Mgv)!

 # Pre-requirements: